 Equipment: KOHA has sets of basic protective equipment available for rent, first come - first served.
 Skaters must have a certified hockey helmet, skates & winter gloves or mittens.
 Knee and elbow protection is strongly suggested.

 What your child will learn: KOHA begins with teaching skaters how to stand up and fall down.
-Skaters are divided into groups of about 10, with an adult volunteer assisting KOHA’s experienced paid instructors.
+Skaters are divided into groups of about 10, with an adult volunteer assisting KOHA’s program leader.
 Over the 8 to 10 one-hour sessions of the program, skaters will learn forward gliding and skating, backwards skating, hockey stops, left to right and right to left turns and front to back and back to front turns.
 Proper (efficient) skating technique is emphasized.

-LEARN TO SKATE SESSION 1 (Saturdays and Sundays 9am; Wings Stadium)
+LEARN TO SKATE SESSION 1 (Saturdays and Sundays; Wings Stadium)

 LEARN TO SKATE SESSION 2 (Saturdays ONLY; 11am Wings Stadium Complex)

 Players must register on line with USA Hockey (Free for skaters 6 and under) prior to registering with KOHA for either Learn To Skate or Beginning Hockey.